Tornadoes are certainly no stranger to the Tennessee Valley.

 A funnel cloud is a condensation cloud associated with a violently rotating column of air that has not yet made contact with the ground.
-A tornado is not a tornado until it reaches the ground; until then, it is considered a funnel cloud.
-Nevertheless, funnel clouds mean that a tornado is in process of forming, and they should be considered as dangerous.
+A funnel cloud is not a tornado until it reaches the ground.

 A waterspout is a tornado that forms over water.
 Once the waterspout moves over land, it is considered a tornado.
 Waterspouts should be considered dangerous, considering the wind damage they can cause due to debris.